Bira/octopus-carnival/_drafts/wir-mm2-4e-lizardfolk.md

     - lets-read
 ---

-We already looked at lizardfolk during our reading of the first Monster Manual and the Monster Vault.
+We already looked at [lizardfolk][2] during our reading of the first Monster Manual and the Monster Vault.
 As we saw before, there are several different ethnicities of lizardfolk.
 The first MM had the human-sized "greenscales" and the larger "blackscales".
 The Vault also contained a "poisonscale" type, which turns out to have debuted here in the MM2.

 Poisonscale lizardfolk have a smaller and slighter build than greenscales, though they're still Medium.
 To make up for their lack of brute strength, they